Tughlakabad (village): Demographics

-Tughlakabad is inhabited by the Bidhuri clan of the Gujjar community as they are Tughaqputs, lineage of Firuz Shah Tughlaq (Hissar, Gujari Mahal Complex).
-The Khumhar community as khowal's is also found in Tughlakabad.
-There are Mohallas named Bhangar Mohalla, Churiya Mohalla, Kuan Mohalla, Jalam Mohalla, Bazar Mohalla, NauGhara Mohalla, Kumhar Mohalla and Mohalla of the Kangar surname of the Gurjar Community.
+Tughlakabad is inhabited by the kangar gotra, Gurjar community as they are the first settled here and later Khumhar community as khowal's is also found in Tughlakabad.
+There are Mohallas named kangar mohalla, Bhangar Mohalla, Churiya Mohalla, Kuan Mohalla, Jalam Mohalla, Bazar Mohalla, NauGhara Mohalla, Kumhar Mohalla and Mohalla of the Kangar surname of the Gurjar Community.

 During the partition of India, some Sikh families also migrated to Tughlakabad from Pakistan, Their Mohalla is known as Sardar Mohalla.